Skip to content

 Frequently asked questions

-How long does it take to repair a hail-damaged roof in Hastings?
+How long will it take to repair my roof?

 What is the difference between repair and replacement?